FAIR Buyer Guidance

 • Gifts involving multiple similar items, several donees, partial interests, estate property, inherited collections, or institutional special-collections transfers.

-• Files where authenticity, attribution, artist record, condition, restrictions, or related-use questions may affect advisor review.
+• Files where authenticity, attribution, artist record, condition, restrictions, or related-use questions may affect review.

 Hire before deadlines compress the work

-A credible donation appraisal takes time for intake, research, report drafting, factual corrections, and advisor questions.
-Fee transparency also gets harder when a donor is forced into a rush schedule.
+A credible donation appraisal takes time for intake, research, report drafting, factual corrections, and adviser questions.
+Fee clarity also gets harder when the file becomes a rush.

 • Ask whether the fee is flat, hourly, per item, collection-based, or adjusted for research complexity.